smiakchilo/aem-crash-course/lessons/2.11/part2.md

 }
 ```

-Of the contenders, the service with the greatest ranking is elected.
-If there are several services with equal rankings (including those with the default/non-specified ranking), the one with the lowest _PID_ is selected.
-Lower _PID_-s are usual for the out-of-the-box services that initialize earlier.
-Thus, the standard implementations prevail.
-They do unless you impose an "override" that would have a non-default ranking set by you.
+If there are several implementations to choose from, one with the greatest ranking is elected.
+If several services share the same ranking (or just have the default/non-specified ranking), the one with the lowest _ID_ is selected.

+Lower _ID_-s are usual for the out-of-the-box services that initialize earlier.
+Thus, in OSGi, standard implementations prevail unless you introduce an "overriding" one that has a non-default ranking that you set yourself.

 <b>Case 2: Selecting an implementation based on a filter</b>